Particular/PlatformContainerExamples/azure-container-apps/README.md

 This can be used as a starting point for a deployment script, but should not be used as-is.

+> [!WARNING]
+> RavenDB [does not support NFS-based file storage](https://ravendb.net/docs/article-page/6.2/csharp/start/installation/running-in-docker-container#requirements), which is the only type of storage that can be mounted to containers using Azure Container Apps.
+[RavenDB Cloud](https://ravendb.net/cloud) is another option for Azure Container Apps hosted ServiceControl containers.

 ## Usage

 ```pwsh